The It Takes a Spark! STEM Conference inspires and engages forward thinking students, teachers and leaders in STEAM.

 The event format provides a unique opportunity for Teachers to engage in hands-on professional learning with the option of attending with Students.

-In 2024 Conferences will take place in Queensland, Western Australia, Victoria and Tasmania.
-This year’s Conference themes include:
+In 2025 Conferences will take place in Queensland, Western Australia, and Victoria.

 WE CREATE SPARKS IN LEARNING FOR TEACHERS, STUDENTS AND EDUCATORS!